Sterophonick/ES-Theme-Homebrew/readme.txt

 ES-Theme-Homebrew
 ________________________________

-My custom RetroPie/EmulationStation theme.
+My custom RetroPie/EmulationStation theme, based on simplelight by Recalbox.

 When this theme is finished, the background will show a blurred screenshot of a homebrew game for that specific system.

-This theme works for both RetroPie and RecalBox.
+This theme works for both RetroPie and Recalbox.

 This theme also has custom presets for certain screen aspect ratios.